qmk/qmk_firmware/keyboards/redscarf_iiplus/verd/readme.md

 # Red Scarf II+ Ver.D (RS78)

-A 65% keyboard with two function columns on the left.
+A 60% keyboard with a numpad on the right

 * Keyboard Maintainer: [Maartenwut](https://github.com/Maartenwut)
 * Hardware Supported: Ver.D (RS77)
 * Hardware Availability: [Drop](https://drop.com/buy/red-scarf-ii-plus-ver-d-custom-mechanical-keyboard-kit)

+Port done by Andy Lee <alee@alittlepeacemusic.com>

 Please note that when QMK firmware is flashed, the remote will cease to control the underglow LEDs.